 Historic stone hut on the Continental Divide

-The Abbot Pass Hut is one of the most unique huts in North America.
+The Abbot Pass Hut was one of the most unique huts in North America.
 It was built in 1922 with the stones from the pass and has served as a base for mountaineers and as a destination for strong hikers since then.
 Sitting at 2,926 metres elevation, it is second only to the Neil Colgan Hut on the list of highest permanent structures in Canada.
-The hut is on the Continental Divide so the provincial and National Park borders run right down the middle of the hut.
+The hut was on the Continental Divide so the provincial and National Park borders run right down the middle of the hut.
 Make dinner in Alberta, eat it in BC.

-Mountaineers come from around the world to climb the classic routes of the Rockies and two of the best – the West Face of Mt.
+Mountaineers came from around the world to climb the classic routes of the Rockies and two of the best – the West Face of Mt.
 Lefroy and the South-East Ridge of Mt.
 Victoria – begin from the front door of this stone hut.

 Abbot Pass Fact: Snow melting on opposite sides of the hut will flow into two different oceans.